 We've got to wait a little bit longer for the final iPhone 12 Pro vs. Galaxy Note 20 showdown — at least until the iPhone 12 Pro shows up.
 But now that we've published our Galaxy Note 20 Ultra review and we're up to date on the latest iPhone 12 rumors, we've can make some guesses about how these different phones will compare.

 - Best iPhones you can buy right now

 - Samsung Galaxy Note 20 Ultra vs. Galaxy Note 20: Which one to get

-While some specs aren't written in stone, here's how the iPhone 12 Pro and Galaxy Note 20 are shaping up and how these productivity-boosting phones compare to one another.
+While the iPhone specs aren't written in stone, here's the current state of the iPhone 12 Pro vs. Galaxy Note 20 face-off, with an eye toward how these productivity-boosting phones compare to one another.

-iPhone 12 Pro vs. Galaxy Note 20 rumored specs
+iPhone 12 Pro vs. Galaxy Note 20 specs

 |Screen size||6.1 inches||6.7 inches||6.7 inches||6.9 inches|

 |Rear camera||Triple cameras + LiDAR||Triple cameras + LiDAR||12MP wide (ƒ/1.8); 64MP telephoto with 3x lossless zoom (ƒ/1.8); 12MP ultrawide (ƒ/2.2)||108MP wide (ƒ/1.8); 12MP telephoto with 5x optical zoom (ƒ/3.0); 12MP ultrawide (ƒ/2.2)|

 iPhone 12 Pro vs. Galaxy Note 20 price and availability